mkane968/citation-analysis-tool/README.md

 ## Note on Machine Learning Models

 The machine learning models used for rhetorical move classification are not included in this repository.
 The application will fall back to rule-based classification if the models are not available.
+Email me at megan.kane@shu.edu if you would like more information about working with these models.

 ## Contributing